 Once you complete the online address change form, you’re done.
 There is no need to file a paper AR-11.

 If you filed your immigration paperwork online, you likely have a USCIS online account already.
 You can use your account to change your address information immediately.
 This is the simplest way to do it.

-You can file a paper AR-11 to let the USCIS know that you’ve moved.
-Sometimes you are required to, like if you’re a victim of certain crimes.
-To do so, download Form AR-11 from the USCIS website.
+You can file a paper AR-11 to let the U.S. Department of Homeland Security (DHS) know that you’ve moved.
+Sometimes, you are required to: for example, if you’re a victim of a specific crime.
+To change your address by mail, download Form AR-11 from the USCIS website.
 Fill it out completely, sign it, and mail it to:

 U.S. Department of Homeland Security

 It’s vital that you fill out the form completely and sign it, or else you could run into problems.
 We recommend keeping a paper copy for yourself and sending off your AR-11 using registered mail.
 This can serve as proof that you sent it.